mainigautam/instagram_backup_manager/README.md

  ## Features
 - [X] Display Profile Data With Images
 - [X] Stories Archive (Pics and Videos)
-- [X] Direct Messages With Likes ,TimeStamps , Pics Sent (By You Only due to limitations)
+- [X] Direct Messages With Likes ,TimeStamps , Reactions and Media Exchanged
 - [X] Group Chats
 - [X] Followers and Following Number and List .
 - [X] Can Load On Your Mobile Via React's Local IP server in full mobile view